lhoyer/improving_segmentation_with_selfsupervised_depth/README.md

 * *train.py:* Training script for a specific configuration.
 It contains the main training logic for self-supervised depth estimation, semi-supervised semantic segmentation, and DepthMix.
-* *label_selection.py:* Logic for unsupervised data selection for annotation.
+* *label_selection.py:* Logic for automatic data selection for annotation.
 * *monodepth_loss.py:* Loss for self-supervised depth estimation.

 ##### Models